-This case study addresses particularly the potential impact on biodiversity.
-We first provide some brief background information the remainder of this introduction, then establish the current situation and recent trends of the sector (section 2).
-Section 3 provides the methodological model for the analysis, followed by the impact analysis itself (Section 4) Section 5 concludes.
+In the remainder of this case study, we first provide some brief background information about the current situation and recent trends of avocado production in Peru (section 2).
+Section 3 provides the methodological model for the analysis, followed by the impact analysis itself (section 4).
+Section 5 concludes.